 Urine tests can detect most amphetamines.

 Because some amphetamines are widely used as treatment for attention-deficit/hyperactivity disorder Attention-Deficit/Hyperactivity Disorder (ADHD) Attention-deficit/hyperactivity disorder (ADHD) is poor or short attention span and/or excessive activity and impulsiveness inappropriate for the child’s age that interferes with functioning... read more , obesity, and narcolepsy Narcolepsy Narcolepsy is a sleep disorder marked by excessive sleepiness during the day or recurring, uncontrollable episodes of sleep during normal waking hours, usually with sudden episodes of muscle... read more , there is a ready supply that can be diverted to illegal use.
 Some amphetamines are not approved for medical use and are manufactured and used illegally.

 Some amphetamine users are depressed and seek the mood-elevating effects of these stimulants to temporarily relieve the depression Depression A short discussion of prolonged grief disorder.
 Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more .
 Others use them during high-energy activities.
 Amphetamines cause more dopamine to be released in the brain.
 (Dopamine is a neurotransmitter, a substance that helps nerve cells communicate.)
 This effect is the likely cause of mood elevation.
 MDMA Methylenedioxymethamphetamine (MDMA) MDMA (3,4-methylenedioxymethamphetamine) is a drug similar to an amphetamine but has both stimulant and hallucinogenic effects.
 (See also Amphetamines and Overview of Substance-Related Disorders... read more differs from other amphetamines in that it also interferes with the reuptake of serotonin (another neurotransmitter) in the brain.
 Amphetamine users frequently develop dependence, often referred to as a substance use disorder Substance Use Disorders Substance use disorders generally involve behavior patterns in which people continue to use a substance despite having problems caused by its use.
 The substances involved tend to be members... read more .

-Amphetamines increase alertness, reduce fatigue, heighten concentration, decrease appetite, and enhance physical performance.
-They may produce a feeling of well-being, euphoria, and loss of inhibitions.
-Also, people sweat profusely, and the pupils are dilated.
-High doses (overdose) increase blood pressure and heart rate.
-These increases may be life threatening.
-People may become extremely paranoid, violent, and out of control.
+Amphetamines may produce a feeling of well-being, euphoria, and loss of inhibitions.
+Also, people sweat profusely, and their pupils are dilated.

 Binge usage (perhaps over several days) eventually causes extreme exhaustion and a need for sleep.

-Users have a high rate of severe tooth decay affecting numerous teeth.
-The causes include decreased salivation, corrosive substances in the smoke, and poor oral hygiene—called meth mouth.
+Methamphetamine users have a high rate of teeth grinding (bruxism) and severe tooth decay affecting numerous teeth.
+The causes include decreased salivation, corrosive substances in the smoke, and poor oral hygiene—called "meth mouth."

 Cognitive-behavioral therapy (a form of psychotherapy) helps some people stay free of amphetamines.